jektvik/node-datadog-metrics-eu/README.md

 # Other regions
-This is a fork of https://github.com/dbader/node-datadog-metrics wired for accounts (currently Datadog only has EU).
+This is a fork of https://github.com/dbader/node-datadog-metrics adding support to non-US accounts (currently Datadog only has EU).
 The region is configured by passing an apiHost url into the BufferedMetricsLogger constructor like so

 ```
 const metricsLogger = new metrics.BufferedMetricsLogger({